Posted on March 06, 2026 in Sex Crimes

 While almost any criminal charge can have a serious and negative impact on your life and future, those that arise from sexual assault allegations can be especially devastating.
-Now, instead of just having your job, freedom, and finances on the line, your reputation – and where you fit into your community – could be jeopardized.
-Moving will not fix anything either since a conviction for one of these crimes tend to follow you everywhere you go.
-If you are facing a sexual assault charge, understand what is at stake, and what you can do to avoid the negative consequences of conviction.
+In addition to having your job, freedom, and finances on the line, your reputation – and where you fit into your community – could be jeopardized.
+Moving will not fix anything either, since a conviction for one of these crimes will follow you wherever you go.
+If you are facing a sexual assault charge, you should understand what is at stake and what you can do to lessen the negative consequences of conviction.

-While not all sexual assault crimes are considered felonies, a large percentage of them are.
-This means that consequences of conviction could be greater.
-You may be sentenced to a year or longer in prison and you may be forced to undergo onerous supervision once you are released.
-The felony conviction on your record could also limit your employment and housing opportunities, making it difficult for you to support yourself or your family once you are released.
+Many sexual assault offenses in Illinois are felonies that carry multi-year prison sentences, and you may be forced to undergo supervision upon release.
+A felony conviction on your record could also limit your employment and housing opportunities, making it difficult for you to support yourself or your family after you have served your sentence.

-Most convicted sexual assault offenders must register with the state’s sexual offender registry.
-A penalty, in and of itself, this could drastically damage your reputation.
-You could be restricted from residing near schools.
-Neighbors may be notified every time you move into a new community.
-In fact, even if you move to another state, you must enlist with that state’s registry.
+Most convicted sexual assault offenders must register with the state’s sexual offender registry, which means your information becomes publicly available.
+This penalty, in and of itself, can drastically damage your reputation.
+You could be prohibited from living near a school.
+Even if you move to another state, you must enlist with that state’s sex offender registry.
 You cannot escape it, or the effects that registering will have on your life, unless you manage to escape conviction.

-If you are facing a sexual assault charge, do not face it alone!
+If you are facing a sexual assault charge, do not handle it alone.
 The risks to your life and future are far too great.
 Instead, you should seek the assistance of a skilled and aggressive defense lawyer.
-Able to ensure your rights are protected, they can help you by searching for any and all reasonable doubt in your case.
+Taking this crucial step is important for protecting your rights during the legal proceedings and while the investigation is still ongoing.
 An attorney can also work to craft a solid defense that improves your chances of a favorable outcome.

-Backed by more than 25 years of experience, Scott F. Anderson, Attorney at Law, will fight to protect your future.
-Dedicated to your best interests, our Arlington Heights, IL criminal defense lawyer will work diligently to build you a solid defense.
-At every turn, we will safeguard your Constitutional rights.
-Schedule your consultation by calling 847-253-3400 today.
+Backed by more than 25 years of experience, Scott F. Anderson, Attorney at Law will fight to protect your future.
+Dedicated to your best interests, our Arlington Heights, IL criminal defense attorney will work diligently to build you a solid defense.
+At every turn, we will safeguard your rights.
+Schedule your free consultation by calling 847-253-3400 today.

 Client accused of burglary was acquitted due to our skillful cross examination of eye witness identification.